Blog Post December 5, 2025 | 15 minute read

 Predictive attribute-mapping at scale

 When you have thousands of products across multiple hierarchies, mapping attributes manually becomes a bottleneck.
-AI can analyze existing mappings, understand the relationships between product types and attributes, then suggest mappings for new products.
+AI can analyze existing mappings, understand the relationships between product types and attributes, and then suggest mappings for new products.
+It learns from your taxonomy decisions and gets more accurate over time.

 Intelligent taxonomy management

-AI can analyze product attributes and descriptions to suggest where new products belong in your taxonomy.
-It can also identify when your category structure needs updating based on emerging product trends.
+Your product categories evolve constantly.
+New products do not fit existing categories, and seasonal items need temporary classifications.
+AI can analyze product attributes and descriptions to suggest where new products belong in your taxonomy, helping you categorize more effectively.
+It can also identify when your category structure needs updating based on emerging market trends or within specific segments.

 Channel-specific content optimization

+Dynamic content optimization takes the above even further.
 AI analyzes how different product descriptions perform across channels.

 • What works on your website?